 While the ECI is an estimate of your projected income, you’ll still have to declare your company’s final taxable income, referred to as your Chargeable Income (CI).
 And unlike the ECI, companies have to file their Form C/C-S even if they are making losses.

-The difference in amount between ECI and Income reported in Form C/C-S
+The Difference Between ECI and Income Reported in Form C/C-S

 It is important to make your ECI as accurate as possible, as significant underestimations of your ECI may result in questions from IRAS.

 When Do I File Form C/C-S?

 - Form C-S and Form C are submitted near the end of the year

 - E-Filing Deadline: 30th November of every year